My first Northern Lights

-Of course, Greenland is the perfect place to see them and there are many tours available during the darker months that capitalise on the country’s front row seat to what must be one of the most remarkable light shows on Earth.
+Of course, Greenland is the perfect place to see them and there are many tours available during the darker months that capitalize on the country’s front-row seat to what must be one of the most remarkable light shows on Earth.

 My trips to Greenland, however, have always coincided with the brighter months where hiking and sailing under the midnight sun dominate, and the soft green glow of charged particles spiraling down the Earth’s magnetic field lines to interact with the atmosphere is overpowered.

 Given that I would be in Sisimiut until the end of August this year, I knew that there was a very slight chance that I would get to see them…

 - I was in town (the timelapse is actually taken from the 4th floor of the amazing Hotel Sisimiut